Area B: Halfmoon Bay

 Director Garry Nohr

 Garry Nohr was elected as Director for Area B - Halfmoon Bay in November 2005.
-He has served as Chair of the Corporate and Administrative Services Committee, the Infrastructure Services Committee, as well as Vice Chair of the Community Services Committee and the Sunshine Coast Regional Hospital District Board.
 He has served as Chair of the SCRD Board since December 2010.
+He currently serves as Vice Chair of the Transportation Advisory Committee and the Sunshine Coast Policing Committee, as well as Vice Chair of the Sunshine Coast Regional Hospital District Board.

 Garry moved to the Sunshine Coast in 2001 and lives in Halfmoon Bay.
 A former high school administrator, he spent 28 years managing school budgets while supporting students and teachers.
 His background includes serving in the armed forces and managing budgets in the hospitality industry.